 As Constable, Ellie chairs formal Town & Manor meetings, and is a representative for the Commoners’ interests.

 The Immediate Past President of the Society of Shoe Fitters, Ellie’s passion has led to her become an ambassador for foot health, giving talks across the country.

-Trustee, Croft Secretary, Water Bailiff and Keeper of the Keys to the Common Coffer
+Trustee, Croft Secretary, Water Bailiff, Overseer of the Common and Keeper of the Keys to the Common Coffer